-Income tax is a charge made by the government in India on money made by people and businesses over the course of a fiscal year.
+Income tax is a charge levied by the government in India on the income earned by individuals and businesses over a fiscal year.
 Depending on the amount of income generated, the source of the money, and the taxpayer’s status, different income tax filing procedures apply in India.

-Taxpayers must submit their income tax returns by the deadline, which for individuals is typically July 31st of the assessment year.
-The deadline has been pushed back to December 31, 2022, for the fiscal year 2021–2022 however.
+Taxpayers must submit their income tax returns by the deadline, which is typically July 31 of the assessment year for individuals.
+The deadline has been pushed back to December 31, 2022, for the fiscal year 2021–2022, however.

-Also, taxpayers must include all of their sources of income in their tax forms, including their salaries, company profits, capital gains, and any other income.
-They must also disclose any exemptions and deductions for which they are qualified, such as contributions to charities and tax-avoidance investments.
+Additionally, taxpayers must report all sources of income on their tax forms, including salaries, company profits, capital gains, and any other forms of income.
+They must also disclose any exemptions and deductions for which they are qualified, such as contributions to charities and tax-avoidant investments.

 Brief overview of income tax filing requirements in India

-Income tax is a tax that is imposed in India on the income that people and organizations make over the course of a fiscal year.
-The laws pertaining to income tax in India are governed by the Income Tax Act of India.
+Income tax is a tax imposed in India on the income that individuals and organisations earn over a fiscal year.
+The laws governing income tax in India are outlined in the Income Tax Act of India.

-According to the Income Tax Act, if an individual or entity’s total income exceeds the basic exemption level, they are obligated to file their income tax reports.
+According to the Income Tax Act, if an individual or entity’s total income exceeds the basic exemption level, they are obligated to file their income tax returns.
 The current basic exemption threshold is Rs.
 2.5 lakhs for those under 60, Rs.
 3 lakhs for seniors (those between 60 and 80), and Rs.
-5 lakhs for extremely elderly adults .
+5 lakhs for extremely elderly adults.

 In India, individuals typically have until July 31 of the assessment year to file their income tax forms.
 The deadline has been pushed back to December 31, 2022, for the fiscal year 2021–2022 however.

-Taxpayers must include all of their income in their tax forms, including their wage, company revenue, capital gains, and any other income.
-They must also disclose any exemptions and deductions for which they are qualified, such as contributions to charities and tax-avoidance investments.
+Taxpayers must include all of their income in their tax forms, including their wages, company revenue, capital gains, and any other income.
+They must also disclose any exemptions and deductions for which they are qualified, such as contributions to charities and tax-avoidant investments.

 The Income Tax Department may impose fines and take legal action as a result of noncompliance with its filing requirements.